redis/redis-doc/commands/script load.md

 @return

-@bulk-reply This command returns the SHA1 sum of the script added into the script cache.
+@bulk-reply This command returns the SHA1 digest of the script added into the script cache.